jetbrains-academy/javascript-course/Asynchronous/async-await/task.md

 */
 ```

-The call using the `await` keyword allows us to explicitly wait for the result and only then continue execution.
+The use of the `await` keyword allows us to explicitly wait for the result before continuing execution.
-We can also use the promise returned by `example2` function to use its value further.
+We can also use the promise returned by the `example2` function to work with its resolved value later.

 You can read more about [async functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) and [await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await) if interested.

 ### Task
 The `collector` function is an asynchronous function that takes two promises (`number1` and `number2`) as inputs.
-It should wait until they are resolved, add them to the array in the order `[number1, number2]` and return this array as the result of the function.
+It should wait until they both promises are resolved, add the resolved values to an array in the order `[number1, number2]`, and return this array as the result of the function.

 However, the current implementation doesn't work at all.
 Fix the function using `await` in your solution.